TomTilly/omnomnom/readme.md

 - Cards are different sizes on recipes page
 - Full sized images on recipes page creates slow load
 - File uploads not working, body-parser doesn't handle multipart/form-data encoding needed for file upload.
 Changed to image url temporarily
+- Ingredients should go on seperate lines in the textarea on the edit form
+- Portrait images too narrow on show page

 ## Media Query Reference